-Theatre owners and operators will begin notifying ticket holders, with reminder messaging planned to ensure awareness of the new policies.
-For performances after January 3, 2022, theatre owners will review policies and may include a relaxation of certain provisions if the science dictates.
+Theatre owners and operators are actively notifying ticket holders, with reminder messaging planned to ensure awareness of the new policies.
+For performances after February 28, 2022, theatre owners will review policies and may include a relaxation of certain provisions if the science dictates.

 When asked about the collective decision to require vaccinations, Charlotte St. Martin of the Broadway League said, “As vaccination has proven the most effective way to stay healthy and reduce transmission, I’m pleased that the theatre owners have decided to implement these collective safeguards at all our Broadway houses.
 A uniform policy across all New York City Broadway theatres makes it simple for our audiences and should give even more confidence to our guests about how seriously Broadway is taking audience safety.”

 Exceptions are being made for children under 5 and people with a medical condition or closely held religious belief that prevents vaccination.
 These guests must provide proof of a negative COVID-19 PCR test taken within 72 hours of the performance start time, or a negative COVID-19 antigen test taken within 6 hours of the performance start time.